TL;DR

 No account.
 No personal information.
 Completely anonymous access.
 You can use temp email from a public computer without leaving any trace of your identity.

-Account required.
-ProtonMail does not require a phone number for signup (unlike Gmail), but you still create a username and password.
-Optional recovery email.
-The signup is designed to collect minimal information while still providing a persistent account.
+You need an account.
+ProtonMail doesn't need a phone number for signup like Gmail does but you create a username and password.
+Add an optional recovery email.
+The signup collects minimal information to keep your account persistent.

 Sending Email